 A splint is worn for 5 – 7 days after surgery and bruising is usually gone in 7 – 10 days.
 Most swelling will be gone in 8 – 12 weeks, but it can take up to a year to see the final results.

-If I bring in a picture of a nose I like, can Dr. Wilcox make mine look just like the picture?
+If I bring in a picture of a nose I like, can plastic surgeons make mine look just like the picture?

-Dr. Wilcox may be able to achieve the look you want, but there are limitations depending on the size and anatomy of your nose, as well as your skin thickness.
+Our board certified plastic surgeons may be able to achieve the look you want, but there are limitations depending on the size and anatomy of your nose, as well as your skin thickness.
 Your “new” nose should be in proportion to your face.
 The ideal result is one which gives a natural look.
-Dr. Wilcox offers computerized imaging to demonstrate the surgical and aesthetic goals in advance.
+Our board certified plastic surgeons offers computerized imaging to demonstrate the surgical and aesthetic goals in advance.